 Pepper is a very friendly robot who reaches out to communicate with humans

-But one of Pepper’s main advantages is the potential to use custom software development to adjust her behavior, AI, movements and many of the robot’s other exciting features according your business needs.
+But one of Pepper’s main advantages is the potential to use custom software development to adjust her behaviour, AI, movements and many of the robot’s other exciting features according to your business needs.
 This makes Pepper unique and interesting to us as a custom software development company that is looking for new opportunities and niches to attract new clients.

 We’re talking to Slava Dubovitsky, who is a certified Pepper developer at Diatom Enterprises – a company located in Latvia.